LPD-EPFL/CLHT/README.md

 Tests
 -----

-CLHT comes with various microbenchmarks. `make all` builds a performance benchmark for each variand of CLHT.
+CLHT comes with various microbenchmarks. `make all` builds a performance benchmark for each variant of CLHT.
 You can control which test file to be used in Makefile by changing `MAIN_BMARK` variable.
 You can set it to:
   * `test.c`: for a test w/o memory allocation for the values